SAP-samples/teched2025-AI167/exercises/ex3-2-upload-file-s3.md

 # Exercise 3.2: Upload file to S3 Object Store

 Before we can use the Pipeline API to create a data grounding pipeline we first need to ingest our document to da supported data source.
-Overall the grounding module in GenAI Hun supports as of today the following data repositories:
+Overall the grounding module in GenAI Hub supports as of today the following data repositories:
 * Microsoft Share Point
 * AWS S3
 * SFTP